sheredom/hashmap.h/README.md

 ```

 The `initial_size` parameter only sets the initial size of the hashmap - which
 can grow if multiple keys hit the same hash entry.
+The initial size must be a
+power of two, and creation will fail if it is not.

 ### Put Something in a Hashmap